-If you work in marketing or business development in Sydney you’ll already know that video is a great way to reach your audience.
-While it used to be a nice optional extra video is fast becomming an essential part of consumer engagement.
+If you work in marketing or business development you’ll already know that video is a great way to reach your audience.
+While it used to be a nice optional extra video is now an essential part of consumer engagement.
 If you want to know how to convince the boss it’s time to invest in video marketing – and why video is such an important part of your business development strategy – read on.

 “Visual marketing is on the rise… and will be a key component of the successful marketer’s 2016 strategy.”

-Well made corporate video provides excellent return on investment
+Well made video provides excellent return on investment

-Most bosses just want to know what the bottom line is – how much a video will cost them (the subject of our next blog!).
-A corporate video that supports your business objectives is rarely cheap (check out 10 ways to save money on your corporate video production) but the benefits to business are many.
+Most bosses just want to know what the bottom line is – how much a video will cost them.
+A brand film or branded video content that supports your business objectives is rarely cheap (check out 10 ways to save money on your corporate video production) but the benefits to business are many.
 Brand awareness and audience engagement are just the beginning.

 Good ROI is important to everyone in business.
 It’s even more crucial for not-for-profits.
 A great charity we produced a video for found out just how powerful video marketing is.
 A video that cost less than $15,000 (below) helped them increase annual subscriptions by $500,000 – a 100% increase within twelve months.

 Video increases the time a visitor spends on your website

 The longer a visitor spends looking at your content the more likely they are to convert into buyers.
 Consumer time spent on your website is increased by 2-5 times when you have video content.
 Websites with video have sales conversion rates 30 – 40% higher than those without video content.